History of FC Basel (1965–2000): Seventy-fourth, the double

 Harry Thommen took over as club chairman at the AGM from Lucien Schmidlin who stood down to become vice-chairman.
-During this season Helmut Benthaus was the club player-manager for the second consecutive season and there were only a few minor changes in the squad.
+During this season, Helmut Benthaus was the club player-manager for the second consecutive season and there were only a few minor changes in the squad.
 In the 1966–67 season, Benthaus achieved his first league championship with Basel.
-There were 14 teams contesting in the championship, and Basel finished just one point clear of FC Zürich.
-Basel won 16 of the 26 games, drawing eight, losing only twice and they scored 60 goals conceding just 20.
+Fourteen teams contested the championship and Basel finished just one point clear of FC Zürich.
+Basel won 16 of their 26 games, drew eight, and lost only twice, scoring 60 goals and conceding just 20.
 Roberto Frigerio was the team's top goal scorer with 16 league goals, while Helmut Hauser was second-best with 14.
 In the highest scoring game of the season, a 10–0 win against FC Moutier Roberto 'Mucho' Frigerio managed to score four goals.

-In the Swiss Cup Basel started in the round of 32 with a 6–0 home win against Blue Stars and in the round of 16, also a home match, they beat FC Zürich 3–2.
-In the Quarter-final Basel won the replay against Biel-Bienne 2–1 to qualify for the semi-finals.
+In the Swiss Cup, Basel started in the round of 32 with a 6–0 home win against Blue Stars.
+In the round of 16, also at home, they beat FC Zürich 3–2.
+In the quarter-final, Basel won the replay against Biel-Bienne 2–1 to qualify for the semi-finals.
 Basel played an away match in the Stadio Cornaredo against FC Lugano in the semi-final which ended goalless and therefore a replay was required here too.
 The replay was played in the St. Jakob Stadium and goals from Karl Odermatt and Helmut Benthaus gave Basel a 2–1 victory to qualify for the final which was to take place three days later.
 In the Cup final Basel's opponents were Lausanne-Sports.
 In the former Wankdorf Stadium on 15 May 1967, Helmut Hauser scored the decisive goal via penalty.
 The game went down in football history due to the sit-down strike that followed this goal.
 After 88 minutes of play, with the score at 1–1, referee Karl Göppel awarded Basel a controversial penalty.
-André Grobéty had pushed Hauser gently in the back and he let himself drop theatrically.
-Subsequent to the 2–1 for Basel the Lausanne players refused to resume the game and they sat down demonstratively on the pitch.
+André Grobéty pushed Hauser in the back, and Hauser fell to the ground.
+Following Basel's 2–1 lead, the Lausanne players refused to resume the game and staged a sit-down protest on the pitch.
 The referee had to abandon the match.
 Basel were awarded the cup with a 3–0 forfait.

 Basel had won the double for the first time in the club's history.

-In the first round of the 1966–67 Inter-Cities Fairs Cup Basel were drawn against VV DOS Utrecht.
+In the first round of the 1966–67 Inter-Cities Fairs Cup, Basel were drawn against VV DOS Utrecht.
 The first leg was played in the Netherlands and ended in a 2–1 defeat, despite an early lead.
-In the return leg Basel led 2–0 but VV DOS were able to equalise and therefore won 4–3 on aggregate.
+In the return leg, Basel led 2–0, but VV DOS equalised, winning 4–3 on aggregate.